spiral/docs/framework/modules.md

 Spiral framework will be useless without an ability to alter it's core functionality, connect extensions, add resources or visual plugins (widgets/tags).
 Any of this features can be achieved using ModuleManager and Bootloaders.

 ## Writing Bootloader
-In some cases your module might need to define set of container bindings or bootload specific code, in this case you can simply use technique described in [bootloaders](/framework/bootloaders.md) section.
+Often your module might need to define set of container bindings or bootload specific code, in this case you can simply use technique described in [bootloaders](/framework/bootloaders.md) section.

 > In some cases (for example, when you package contains only widgets or delcarative singletons) you might skip Bootloader creation for your module.